focus-editor/focus/LOG.md

     - Simp.draw_text only allows integer positioning

 # DONE
++ Don't draw characters that are invisible
+    + Figure out which lines are visible and only draw them
+    + Figure out which characters are visible and only draw them
++ Scroll text in all directions
+    + Use scissor and try it on horizontal scroll
+    + Draw text at an offset from borders
+    + Implement some version of smooth scrolling
+    + Scroll horizontally
 + Don't do a draw call per line
 + Investigate subpixel rendering with FT
 + Understand how glyphs are rendered in Simp